-Our program has applied for accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-1001 North Fairfax Street, Suite 510, Alexandria, VA, 22314 | telephone: 703.535.5990 | website: www.cacrep.org
+Our program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+500 Montgomery Street, Suite 350, Alexandria, VA, 22314 | telephone: 703.535.5990 | website: www.cacrep.org

 SOUTHERN ASSOCIATION OF COLLEGES & SCHOOLS

 The Texas Tech University Health Sciences Center is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, doctoral, and professional degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the Texas Tech University Health Sciences Center.
 The Commission should be contacted only if there is evidence that appears to support the institution's significant noncompliance with a requirement or standard.